Dr Anna Goodman

 - WC1E 7HT

 I work in public health because I hope to help understand how the natural and social environment affects human health, and to use this understanding as a basis for advocacy and action.
 My motivation to do this originated during my interdisciplinary undergraduate degree in Human Sciences in Oxford (2002-2005).
-It has since been reinforced by my time at LSHTM completing an MSc in Epidemiology (2005-2006) and a PhD in the Department of Epidemiology and Population Health (2006-2009).
+It has since been reinforced by my time at LSHTM completing an MSc in Epidemiology (2005-2006), a PhD (2006-2009), and a NIHR Postdoctoral Fellowship (2010-2015).

-Between 2007 I and 2010 I taught the Research Methodology module of the Child and Adolescent Mental Health MSc at the Institute of Psychiatry, London.
+Between 2007 and 2010, and since 2015, I have taught the Research Methodology module of the Child and Adolescent Mental Health MSc at the Institute of Psychiatry, London.

 In addition, I have taught within LSHTM since 2007 on the Extended Epidemiology, DANES and International Mental Health MSc study modules, and on related short courses.